-Cold-EEZEÓ is one of our key OTC cold remedy products whose benefits are derived from its proprietary zinc formulation.
-The product's effectiveness has been substantiated in two double-blind clinical studies proving that Cold-EEZEÓ reduces the duration and severity of the common cold symptoms by nearly half.
-The Cold-EEZEÓ product line is based upon a proprietary zinc gluconate glycine formula.
-We acquired worldwide manufacturing and distribution rights to this formulation in 1992 and commenced national marketing in 1996.
-The demand for our OTC cold remedy products is seasonal, where the third and fourth quarters of each year generally having the largest sales volume.
+Cold-EEZE® is one of our key OTC cold remedy products whose benefits are derived from its proprietary zinc gluconate formulation.
+The product's effectiveness has been substantiated in two double-blind clinical studies proving that Cold-EEZE® lozenges reduce the duration and severity of symptoms of the common cold by nearly half.
+We acquired worldwide manufacturing and distribution rights to our lozenge formulation in 1992 and commenced national marketing in 1996.
+The demand for our OTC cold remedy products is seasonal, where the third and fourth quarters of each year generally have the largest sales volume.

-Since June 1996, our continuing business operations have concentrated on the manufacturing, marketing and development of our proprietary Cold-EEZE cold-remedy lozenge products and on development of various product extensions.
+Since June 1996, our continuing business operations have concentrated on the manufacturing, marketing and development of our proprietary Cold-EEZE® cold-remedy lozenge products and on development of various product extensions.
 Our product line of OTC cold remedy products are reviewed regularly to identify new consumer opportunities and/or trends in flavor, convenience, packaging and delivery systems or forms to help improve market share for our products.
 Additionally, we are active in exploring new product technologies, applications, product line extensions and other new product opportunities consistent with our brand image and standard of proven consumer benefit and efficacy.